Recovering Passwords for Mobile Data

 Passwords for iTunes and Android backup files are recovered using regular password-recovery attacks.
 The process can be accelerated with GPU cards and distributed computing.

 To start the password recovery process, click Mobile & Cloud on the Start Page, choose either the iPhone Backup or Android Backup option and locate your file.
 A brute-force password recovery process will start.

 Recovering Passwords for Android Images

 Passware Kit recovers passwords for Android physical images acquired from encrypted devices using third-party tools, such as Magnet Acquire.

 Passwords for Android image files are recovered using regular password-recovery attacks.
 The process can be accelerated with GPU cards and distributed computing.

 To start the password recovery process, click Mobile & Cloud Forensics on the Start Page, choose the Android Image option and locate your file.
 The brute-force password recovery process will start.

 Not all Android versions and devices are supported, please contact our Support for details.

 Acquiring iCloud Backups

 Passware Kit acquires full iOS backups from iCloud if Apple ID credentials are known.
 The backups are downloaded in iTunes format (readable by Apple software and Oxygen Forensic Suite Passware Analyst) and in a plain readable format.
-All versions of iOS, including the latest 13.x, are supported.
+At the moment, due to Apple limitations, only iOS up to 10.2 is supported.

 Below are the steps to acquire an iOS backup from iCloud.